paucls/angular-drag-drop/README.md

 Attribute | Required? | Description
 ----------|-----------|------------
+`drag-container` | No | Defines when the drop action is allowed or not for the container.
+Can be true or false.
 `drop-accepts` | No | Define a call to check if the data being dragged is allowed

 The following callbacks are optional.